 - Recidivist domestic violence offenders: SB 193 would ensure that a previous family violence battery conviction against the same victim or any family violence felony conviction against any household member would result in a subsequent family violence battery and would be punished as a felony.
 On February 2, the Senate passed SB 193 unanimously.
-The bill now moves to the House, where it has been assigned to the House Judiciary Non-Civil Committee. - Rape kit processing the Pursuing Justice for Rape Victims Act: HB 827 would establish a protocol for local law enforcement for the handling and submission of rape kits to the Georgia Bureau
+The bill received a "do pass" recommendation in a subcommittee of the House Judiciary Non-Civil Committee on March 2 and now awaits a vote in the full committee. - Rape kit processing the Pursuing Justice for Rape Victims Act: HB 827 would establish a protocol for local law enforcement for the handling and submission of rape kits to the Georgia Bureau of Investigation for testing.
+On February 23, the House passed HB 827.
+The bill now moves to the Senate, where it has been assigned to the Health and Human Services Committee.

-ACTION ALERT!
-If your Representative serves on the House Rules Committee, ask them to put HB 827 up for a vote.
-House Rules Committee members are listed HERE. of Investigation for testing.
-On February 11, the House Judiciary Non-Civil Committee voted to give a "do pass" recommendation for HB 827.
-The bill now sits in the House Rules Committee which will decide whether it will go before the full House for a vote.

-- Sentencing and post-conviction relief for battered persons convicted of violent crimes against their batterers: HB 702 would give judges adjudicating cases of murder, manslaughter, aggravated assault, or aggravated battery the discretion to depart from mandatory minimum sentencing guidelines if the judge concludes that the defendant was the victim of family violence or child abuse committed by the person against whom the crime was committed.
-On February 8, HB 702 had a hearing in a subcommittee of the House Judiciary Non-Civil Committee.
-The subcommittee did not vote on the bill but plans to have another hearing on the bill soon. - Flexible sick leave the Family Care Act: HB 746/SB 242 require employers that offer sick leave to allow employees to use that leave time flexibly in order to care for sick children, spouses, and other family members.
-HB 746 has been assigned to the House Industry and Labor Committee.
-SB 242 has been assigned to the Senate Health and Human Services Committee, which voted on February 9 to give the bill a "do pass" recommendation.
-SB 242 now sits in the Senate Rules Committee which will decide whether it will go before the full Senate for a vote.
+- Long arm statute: HB 531 amends Georgia's long arm statute, adopting the broadest possible standard by which courts establish personal jurisdiction over out-of-state respondents in civil cases.
+If passed, this bill may make it easier for courts to issue TPOs against perpetrators living out of state.
+HB 531 passed the House during the 2015 session and received a "do pass" recommendation by the Senate Judiciary Committee on February 24.
+The bill now sits in the Senate Rules Committee which will decide whether it will go before the full Senate for a vote. - Sentencing and post-conviction relief for battered persons convicted of violent crimes against their batterers: HB 702 would give judges adjudicating cases of murder, manslaughter, aggravated assault, or aggravated battery the discretion to depart from mandatory minimum sentencing guidelines if the judge concludes that the defendant was the victim of family violence or child abuse committed by the person against whom the crime was committed.
+The bill did not receive a vote by the House Judiciary Non-Civil Committee prior to Crossover Day on February 29, which means that it has little to no chance of passing. - Flexible sick leave the Family Care Act: HB 746/SB 242 require employers that offer sick leave to allow employees to use that leave time flexibly in order to care for sick children, spouses, and other family members.
+HB 746 did not receive a vote in the House Industry and Labor Committee prior to Crossover Day.
+SB 242 received a "do pass" recommendation from the Senate Health and Human Services Committee, but it did not make it to the full Senate for a vote prior to Crossover Day.
+As a result, HB 746 and SB 242 have little to no chance of passing.